10 Spectacular things to do in Lisbon, Portugal, on an Unforgettable Trip!

 Igreja de São Domingos - Rossio Square in Lisbon.

-Rossio Square in Lisbon is one of the biggest squares in the city with fountains, Column of Perdo IV and lots of lovely cafes.
-It is also a very convenient place for public transport: trams, buses and metro stations.
+Rossio Square in Lisbon is one of the biggest squares in the city, with fountains, the Column of Pedro IV and lots of lovely cafes.
+It is also a very convenient place for public transport: trams, buses, and metro stations.

-There’s one place you can’t skip, whether you are Catholic or not – the Igrea de Sao Domingos, looking pretty ordinary from the outside.
+There’s one place you can’t skip, whether you are Catholic or not – the Igreja de Sao Domingos, looking pretty ordinary from the outside.
 But the inside of the church is a master piece.
 I can understand why it usually hosts royal weddings.
-Beautiful, unique and breath-taking architecture.
+Beautiful, unique, and breathtaking architecture.

 Tram 28 takes you 3 minutes from where the Church is located.